 The Financial Times is credible, and it’s reliable, and it’s an information source that I can trust.
 Microsoft employees can and will benefit from access to the FT, because there’s just such a wealth of information available to them from the FT.

-Partner Success Manager, Microsoft
+Steven Parry, Partner Success Manager, Microsoft

 It could be argued that the need for accurate, global coverage is perhaps heightened further in the context of advising clients.
-At EY Japan, an FT Group Subscription ultimately equips the firm with the knowledge to provide better strategic guidance.
+At EY Japan, an FT Professional Subscription ultimately equips the firm with the knowledge to provide better strategic guidance.
 Global client service partner, Andrew Cowell outlined the importance of demonstrating commercial awareness in external conversations.
 “Speaking to a client and being able to reference that you saw something in an FT article, and making those links, just makes everything you’re saying even more current and relevant.”
 He explained.

 Alongside enhancing commercial awareness to support client conversations, the FT’s ability to make connections between sectors and regions has also helped in identifying emerging trends, opportunities and risks.
 Brian Maddox is a senior managing director for corporate communications at FTI Consulting and reads the FT for its monitoring and explanation of the impact of trends.